RateGain-logo-Vivid-Lavender

 Key features

-• TheBookingButton booking engine with mobile-friendly checkout
+• TheBookingButton with mobile-friendly booking flow

-• Real-time rates and availability synchronised with the channel manager
+• Real-time rates and availability

-• Metasearch connectivity for Google Hotel Ads, Trivago, and Tripadvisor
+• Metasearch connectivity for Google Hotel Ads, Trivago, and TripAdvisor

 • Multi-language and multi-currency support

-• Promo code and special offer tools
+• Promo codes and special offer tools

 Best for